digital-land/guidance/content/publish-your-conservation-area-data/index.md

 Optional text on how this data was made or produced, or how it can be interpreted.

-### start-date

-The date the validity of the record starts, written in YYYY-MM-DD format.
-Usually, this will be the same as the designation date.
-If anything about the conservation area has changed, for example, the boundary, it should be the date of that change.

-Example:

-`1984-04-25`

-`With dates, some data is better than no data, so:  `

-`1984 is fine`

-`1984-04 is better`

-`1984-04-25 is brilliant`

-### designation-date

-The date that the conservation area was officially designated, written in YYYY-MM-DD format.

-Example:

-`1984-03-28`

-With dates, some data is better than no data, so:

-* `1984` is fine
-* `1984-03` is better
-* `1984-04-28` is brilliant

-### end-date

-Where the conservation area is no longer valid, this should be the date that it was no longer in effect, written in YYYY-MM-DD format.
-If this does not apply, leave the cell blank.

-Example:

-`1999-01-20`

-`With dates, some data is better than no data, so:  `

-`1999 is fine`

-`1999-01 is better`

-`1984-01-20 is brilliant`

 ### entry-date

 The date the entity was last updated.